 Australia supports a strong and effective G20.
 Australia benefits from G20 cooperation to support an open global economy and to protect the global financial system's stability.
 Follow the conversation with Australia's G20 Sherpa Dr David Gruen on Twitter @G20Australia.

 Australia held the G20 Presidency in 2014 culminating in the Brisbane Summit in November 2014.

 2018 marks the tenth anniversary of the G20 being elevated to a leaders' forum.

-Argentina will hold the G20 Presidency in 2018 after Germany concluded a successful 2017 host year.
+Argentina holds the G20 Presidency in 2018, following Germany’s hosting in 2017.
 The Hamburg Summit in July 2017 culminated in the Hamburg G20 Leaders' Declaration on the theme of "shaping an interconnected world" and adoption of other high-level statements and action plans.

 Argentina is the first South American country to host the G20.
-It will hold over 45 meetings of ministers and officials in preparation for the Summit, to be held in Buenos Aires on 30 November-1 December 2018.
+It is convening over 50 meetings of ministers and officials in preparation for the Summit, to be held in Buenos Aires on 30 November-1 December 2018.

 The three priorities under the Argentinian presidency are: the future of work to ensure everyone benefits from the new technological era; infrastructure for development to boost growth; and a sustainable food future.
 Read more about Argentina's G20 agenda and view its calendar of meetings.